 + Jasmine.
 Makes for a simple perfume on spring days when the sun returns, or any time of year really… it’s a lovely scent to rub on the wrists with a little carrier oil – almond or jojoba.
 Continue reading “Essential oils”

 The other day I was giving my niece a tour of our potted garden in the back courtyard and as I recounted a special story behind every plant it occurred to me that all of my favourite plants stem from my childhood.

 They reminded me of fairy hunting adventures in the rose garden surrounding our farmhouse, or of my dad fondly recalling how his mother always had a Daphne bush by the back door.

-Beyond going without a dryer and using natural washing powders, there’s a few washing rituals that will help to make your laundry a more sustainable place:
+Beyond going without a dryer and using natural washing powders, there are a few washing rituals that help to make the laundry a more sustainable place:

-+ Have a washing day.
-Rather than doing little loads all week, it’s a better use of time and resources to wash larger loads all at once.
-I tend to have a washing day at the start of the week while Ol’s at school, so I don’t spend the time I have with him worrying about the washing, but rather focus on much more important things, like building train tracks…
++ A washing day.
+Rather than doing little loads all week, a less taxing strategy is to wash larger loads all at once.
+I tend to have a washing day at the start of the week while Ol’s at school so I don’t spend the time I have with him worrying about the washing, but rather focusing on much more important things… like playing trains…

 Continue reading “A simple washroom”

 Just in the same way simplifying the way we eat allows the body to work as nature intended, I find keeping things simple in the bathroom helps to give your skin a bit of breathing space to decompress and get back to its natural rhythms.